Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 David Tinsley, a former Drug Enforcement Administration agent and the CEO of 5 Stones Intelligence, the company previously hired by WADA to investigate Russian state-sponsored doping, said Russia’s Olympic coaches are often directly controlled by the country’s security and intelligence apparatuses.

 “In Russian doping cases it’s often the athlete but even more so, particularly when the athlete is a child, there’s that figure in the shadows who’s working with the coach.
-They’ve got dossiers on every one of those coaches,” Tinsley said of Russian intelligence agencies like the Federal Security Service.
+They’ve got dossiers on every one of those coaches,” Tinsley said of Russian intelligence agencies such as the Federal Security Service.
 “The whole context of it is, ‘Don’t screw this up for the state.’ ”

 There’s no doubt Russian President Vladimir Putin has taken an interest in Russia’s recent domination of women’s figure skating and the coach who has engineered that success.
 After Lipnitskaya propelled Russia to the team gold in 2014 — in the process captivating the world with her flexibility, artistry and spins — the performance earned her a hug and kiss from Putin.
 And following the PyeongChang Games in 2018, at which Tutberidze’s trainees won gold and silver, Putin pinned the coach with the country’s Order of Honor in a ceremony at the Kremlin.